 Before we answer this question, we need to understand briefly how the blockchain works.
 In very short, blockchain is a concept that was originally developed for digital currencies (cryptocurrencies) in order to make transactions.
 The power of this technology resides in its decentralized model which allows for tracing every transaction that has been done.
 The transaction book is accessible by anyone at any time and anyone can contribute to add some transactions in this book.
-Today there is more than 1500 cryptocurrencies, the most known are Bitcoin and Ethereum.
+Today there are more than 1500 cryptocurrencies, the most known are Bitcoin and Ethereum.
 Transactions are linked by some blocks and are checked by crypto miners to ensure the book’s security.
-The security of the transaction is based on a hash computing which is done by all miners of the community of the cryptocurrency.
-The one who find the good hash is rewarded with money of the cryptocurrency, and can write a transaction in the book.
+The security of the transaction is based on a hash computing which is done by all miners of the cryptocurrency community.
+A reward with the money of the cryptocurrency is given to the one who finds the good hash and can write a transaction in the book.

 Malicious crypto miners

-The goal behind developing a crypto miner malware is essentially to use the infected machine resources to contribute in mining a crypto currency, that’s why crypto miner malwares can be distinguished in two categories:
+The goal behind developing a crypto miner malware is essentially to use the infected machine resources to contribute to mining a cryptocurrency.
+That’s why crypto miner malwares can be distinguished in two categories:

-- Program based: As a malicious program that infects the machine and uses its resources to mine crypto currencies.
-It can as well be seen as an exploitation of a benign program to use it to do the dirty work.
+- Program based: As a malicious program that infects the machine and uses its resources to mine cryptocurrencies.
+It can also be seen as an exploitation of a benign program to use it to do the dirty work.

 How does SAFE Endpoint Security fight crypto miners?

 SAFE Endpoint Security is able to fight against crypto miners in multiple ways.
 First, it is simple to block malicious network access using the policy system.
-SAFE Endpoint Security has a security module which is responsible of network monitoring.
-This module acts like a firewall and can filter network packets based on the security policies.
+SAFE Endpoint Security has a security module which is responsible for network monitoring.
+This module acts as a firewall and can filter network packets based on security policies.
 The filtering can be done on IP addresses, domain names, ports or protocols.
-Then, SAFE Endpoint Security has another security module which monitors metrics and detects whether a process is using anormally the machine resources based on global statistics.
+Then, SAFE Endpoint Security has another security module which monitors metrics and detects whether a process is using abnormally the machine resources based on global statistics.